-When a substance that gives out 2 ions like NaCl, is dissolved in water it has twice the effect of than a substance that does not dissociate, like sugar.
+When a substance that produces two ions (such as NaCl) upon dissolving into water, it has twice the effect of a substance that does not dissociate, like sugar.

 So if a 1m solution of NaCl is taken it would have 2m ions in it.